 1. Run Windows Update troubleshooter

-Are you having Fall Creator Update or newer version installed on your system?
+Are you having Fall Creator Update or a newer version installed on your system?
 If yes, then performing Windows Update Troubleshooter can resolve to Check for Update issue.
 Here is the procedure-

 Step 1: Press Win + I hotkey in order to open Settings.